Page last updated: 29 October 2025

 Which countries visit Morocco the most?

-In 2023, the leading sources of foreign tourists to Morocco were from France, followed by Spain, the United Kingdom, Italy and the United States.
+In 2024, the leading sources of foreign tourists to Morocco were from France, followed by Spain, the United Kingdom, Germany and Italy.

-- France was the top source of international visitors to Morocco, accounting for 14% of the market share with a total of 1.5 million visits.
-France also contributed 902,000 tourists.
+- France was the top source of international visitors to Morocco, accounting for 2.4 million visitors.

 Why is Morocco a popular tourist destination?